 Constant Description dbAttachExclusive For databases that use the Microsoft Jet database engine, the table is a linked table opened for exclusive use.
 You can set this constant on an appended TableDef object for a local table, but not on a remote table. dbAttachSavePWD For databases that use the Microsoft Jet database engine, the user ID and password for the remotely linked table are saved with the connection information.
 You can set this constant on an appended TableDef object for a remote table, but not on a local table. dbSystemObject The table is a system table provided by the Microsoft Jet database engine.
 You can set this constant on an appended TableDef object. dbHiddenObject The table is a hidden table provided by the Microsoft Jet database engine.
-You can set this constant on an appended TableDef object.
-The table is a linked table from a nondbAttachedTableODBC data source such as a Microsoft dbAttachedODBC ODBC data source, such as Microsoft
+You can set this constant on an appended TableDef object. dbAttachedTable The table is a linked table from a non- ODBC data source such as a Microsoft Jet or Paradox database (read-only). dbAttachedODBC The table is a linked table from an ODBC data source, such as Microsoft SQL Server (read-only).

-Jet or Paradox database (read-only).